Evertras/home-sensor-dashboard/README.md

 ## Goals

-This is intended as a sandbox/reference for building a site using AWS Lambdas, API Gateway, and being able to test everything locally with localstack, including the Terraform deployment.
+This is intended as a sandbox/reference for building a site using AWS Lambdas, API Gateway, and being able to test everything using Gherkin.
+This is not intended to be a complicated project and this infrastructure is absolutely overkill for what this is trying to do.
+The point is to play around!

-There should be no global dependencies except Make and Python 3+, which are generally pre-installed on any machine this should be running on.
-Docker is required for local testing with [Localstack](https://github.com/localstack/localstack).
+There should be no global dependencies except Make and Go 1.18+.

 ## Design